BluePengcho/Unity_3D_Arm_Tracking_To_Live2D/README.md

 The output Shoulder Rotation Parameters & Forearm Rotation Parameters need to be passed on / sent to the Live2d model or onto Vtube Studio.

-Ver1.
-Is currently only tracking and creating parameter values for the left arm shoulder and elbow.
+This versions is currently only tracking and creating parameter values for the left arm shoulder and elbow.

 Future versions plan on including :-
 Add tracking to right arm shoulder and elbow